About Us | Contact | Subscribe

 'Fore Day Creep

-Ida Prather was born to sharecroppers in Toccoa, Georgia in 1896 and moved to Cedartown, Georgia when she was still very young where she lived and worked with her family on the Riverside Plantation.
+Ida Prather was born to sharecroppers in Toccoa, Georgia on February 25th 1896 and moved to Cedartown, Georgia when she was still very young.
+There she lived with her family and worked on the Riverside Plantation.

 As a girl she became interested in Gospel music and joined the local African Methodist Choir.